arpg/Documentation/Installation/README.md

 #### GFlags

-1. Get and install Gflags from https://code.google.com/p/gflags/.
+1. Get and install Gflags from https://code.google.com/p/gflags/ or using your system's package management software.
 2. For version >= 2.1.1, in ccmake set variable `GFLAGS_NAMESPACE=google`.

 #### Glog

-1. Get and install Glog from https://code.google.com/p/google-glog/.
+1. Get and install Glog from https://code.google.com/p/google-glog/ or using your system's package management software.
 2. Set environment variable `GLOG_logtostderr=1`.
 For example, in `~/.bash_profile`:

         export GLOG_logtostderr=1

 #### Ceres Solver

-1. Get and install Ceres Solver from http://ceres-solver.org/.
+1. Get and install Ceres Solver from http://ceres-solver.org/ or using your system's package management software.
 2. If you get any error similar to this:

         ceres-solver/examples/libmv_bundle_adjuster.cc:300:58: error: 'read' was not declared in this scope